Section C. Academic Restructuring

 2) their respective College/School Councils and deans, 3) the Graduate School Council

-or University Studies Council, if appropriate, 4) the Academic Council and provost,
+or General Education Council, if appropriate, 4) the Academic Council and provost,

 and 5) the president.
 Each deliberating body forwards with the proposal a report endorsing